 The Conservancy provides a 30% discount at all its retail stores.
-Volunteers also enjoy free admission to the Yosemite Village Theater when space is available.
-The park concessioner, Yosemite Hospitality, provides discount cards (subject to change at their discretion).
+The park concessioner, Yosemite Hospitality, provides discount cards for meals at select locations (subject to change at their discretion).

 UNIFORMS, MEALS AND HYGIENE

 30. WILL I WEAR A UNIFORM?